mapzen/presentations/08-2015-JSGEO/README.md

 So while I edit my shaders, I can preview them in this little sandbox.

-Here is something interesting.
-If you pay attention the streets goes in the right direction.
-How does this works?
+Here is something interesting: If you pay attention the streets goes in the right direction.
+How does this work?

-- Well in this line ```layers``` line:
+Well in this line ```layers``` line...

 ```yaml
     roads: